§-Quick questions

 What is tacitus's account?Show answer

-Tacitus's Annals presents the trials as Tiberius's vehicle for political revenge against the senatorial class.
+Tacitus's Annals presents the trials as Tiberius's vehicle for political revenge against the senatorial class, and his narrative catalogues a long, cumulative sequence of prosecutions across the reign, building an impression of sustained terror.

 What is tacitus?Show answer